marshr00m/Automation/README.md

 # Automation

 Create a "config.py" file in same directory.
-You have to write 4 variables inside of the "config.py" file.
+You have to write 4 variables inside the "config.py" file.

 Example: